The Hoffman Training Programme

 Training is ripe territory for growth, and you are strongly encouraged to take professional supervision or therapy during this time.
 Emotional self-responsibility is a crucial part of being a Hoffman Process facilitator and will assist in the intense and rewarding learning that comes from being part of the Hoffman Training Program.

-Throughout the training there will be regular appraisals with the Director of Learning and Development to review your progress and to support you.
+Throughout the training there will be regular appraisals with Hoffman UK’s Managing DIrector to review your progress and to support you.
 Clear stages of training will be set out and requirements to progress to the next stage will be outlined to ensure you meet necessary criteria.
 The time it takes to qualify as a Hoffman facilitator varies according to each person’s experience, knowledge and availability.

 Once you have demonstrated competency in the required skills, knowledge, and attributes, you will be qualified as a Hoffman Process facilitator.

-Final certification is determined by a committee made up of the Managing Director of Hoffman UK, the Director of Learning and Development and input from Hoffman supervising team.
+Final certification is determined by a committee made up of the Managing Director of Hoffman UK and the Hoffman supervising team.

 If you have any further questions relating to any aspect of the Hoffman Training Programme, please contact: email@example.com